500g (1 lb) ground beef

 2. Add the meat and and continue frying while stirring until the meat is all browned (no more pink bits).
 Drain off any fat.

-3. Add the stock, Worcestershire sauce, salt, pepper, parsley, tomato paste and sugar, mix through and bring to the boil, lower the heat and simmer uncovered on medium heat for about 40 minutes, until the liquid has reduced and you are left with a thick meat sauce.
+3. Add the stock, Worcestershire sauce, salt, pepper, parsley, tomato paste and sugar, mix through and bring to the boil, lower the heat and simmer uncovered on medium heat for 40 minutes or up to an hour, until the liquid has reduced and you are left with a thick meat sauce.

 4. While the meat is reducing, cook the potatoes in salted water.
 When they are soft, mash them with the margarine.
 Then slowly add 1 beaten egg slowly to the mash, stirring as you add (making sure you don’t get a scrambled egg in the middle), until the mash is smooth.